murilo-simoes/music-player/README.md

 # music-player
-Minha músicas preferidas do Panic!
+🎵Minha músicas preferidas do Panic!
 At The Disco